gokulmInfy/m2x-particle-core/README.md

 ExampleFetchValues
 --------------

 This example reads stream values from M2X server.
-And prints the stream data point got to Serial interface.
-You can find the actual values in the Spark Core `Serial Monitor`.
+And prints the stream data point got to the Serial interface.

 ExampleUpdateLocation
 -----------------

 This one sends location data to M2X server.
-Idealy a GPS device should be used here to read the cordinates, but for simplicity, we just use pre-set values here to show how to use the API.
+Idealy a GPS device should be used here to read the cordinates, but for simplicity we just use pre-set values here to show how to use the API.

 ExampleReadLocation
 ---------------

-This one reads location data of a feed from M2X server, and prints them to Serial interfact.
-You can check the output in the `Serial Monitor` of the Spark Core IDE.
+This one reads location data of a feed from M2X server and prints them to the Serial interface.

 LICENSE
 =======